DemisR/workshop-prometheus-grafana/README.md

 ### 9.2 - Expose /metrics from custom application

 You can play with this sample in Python or Springboot: [instrumenting-code.md](instrumenting-code.md).
-Uncomment `example-springboot` and `example-python` in docker compose and run `doker-compose up --build`.
+Uncomment `example-springboot` and `example-python` in docker compose and run `docker-compose up --build`.

 Don't forget to update Prometheus configuration in `prometheus.yml` !